Piet Bergveld

 Piet Bergveld ([pid ˈbɛr(ə)xfɛlt]; born 26 January 1940) is a Dutch electrical engineer.
-He was professor of biosensors at the University of Twente between 1983 and 2003.
+He was a professor of biosensors at the University of Twente from 1983 and 2003.
 He is the inventor of the ion-sensitive field-effect transistor (ISFET) sensor.
 Bergveld's work has focused on electrical engineering and biomedical technology.

 Career

 Bergveld was born in Oosterwolde, Friesland on 26 January 1940.
-In 1960 he started studying electrical engineering at the Eindhoven University of Technology, he had preferred to study biomedical engineering but that was not available.
-Between 1964 and 1965 he did a master's degree at the Philips Natuurkundig Laboratorium.
+In 1960 he started studying electrical engineering at the Eindhoven University of Technology, He had preferred to study biomedical engineering, but that program was not available at the time.
+Between 1964 and 1965 he completed the master's degree at the Philips Natuurkundig Laboratorium.
 In the latter half of the 1960s Bergveld started working as a scientific employee at the Technische Hogeschool Twente (which later became the University of Twente).

-Intrigued by discovering and measuring the origin of electronic activity in the human brain Bergveld started working on a new technique.
+Intrigued by the challenge of discovering and measuring the origin of electronic activity in the human brain Bergveld began developing a new technique.
 In 1970, he completed the development of the ion-sensitive field-effect transistor (ISFET) sensor.
 It was based on his earlier research on the MOSFET (metal–oxide–semiconductor field-effect transistor), which he realized could be adapted into a biosensor for electrochemical and biological applications.
-In 1973, he earned his PhD at Twente, with a dissertation which delved deeper into the possibilities of ISFET sensors.
+In 1973, he earned his PhD at Twente, with a dissertation that explored the possibilities of ISFET sensors.

-Bergveld worked at the University of Twente from 1965 until he took up emeritus status in February 2003.
+Bergveld worked at the University of Twente from 1965 until he became emeritus status in February 2003.
 He had been a full professor since 1983.
-At the university he was one of the driving forces for increased biomedical technology research and one of the founding fathers of the MESA+ research institute.
+At the university he was one of the driving forces behind the expansion of biomedical technology research and one of the founding fathers of the MESA+ research institute.

 In 1995 Bergveld was awarded the Jacob Kistemaker prize by minister Hans Wijers.
 He was elected a member of the Royal Netherlands Academy of Arts and Sciences in 1997.
 In April 2003 Bergveld was made a Knight in the Order of the Netherlands Lion.